Trooper John William Marrison, 150th Regiment, Royal Armoured Corps

 In February 1941, the Battalion rejoined the 207th Infantry Brigade near Epping, and after two months’ training returned to the coast, this time near Southend.
 On the night of 10th/11th May 1941, the Battalion suffered its first casualties when a junior officer and nine men were killed in a German air raid.[3]

 In July, the infantry battalions of the Brigade heard for the first time that they were to convert to a new role, as tank regiments of the Royal Armoured Corps.
 The 10th Battalion and the two other battalions of the Brigade moved to Cheltenham in August where the 10th Battalion became the 150th Regiment, R.A.C.
 As the establishment of a tank battalion was much smaller than that of an infantry battalion, some 300 officers and men were posted away.
-On 26th August 1941, the Regiment, together with the 146th and 149th Regiments, R.A.C., embarked at Liverpool for India.
+On 26th August 1941, the Regiment, together with the 146th and 149th Regiments, R.A.C., embarked at Liverpool for India, sailing with convoy WS 11.
 After a voyage lasting more than three months, the men disembarked at Bombay in early December.
 The 150th Regiment went to Dhond (Daund), near Poona (Pune) where it formed part of the new 50th Indian Tank Brigade.
 It was expected that this formation would be trained in mobile, desert warfare for service in the Middle East or North Africa.
 However, there was little equipment and few vehicles, only a handful of Valentine tanks, so it seemed that it would be a long time before the Regiment went to war.
 It was also a time of anxiety for the men, given that Sheffield had once again been bombed.[4]

 The outbreak of the war with Japan put to rest all ideas of service in the desert.
 The 50th Indian Tank Brigade moved to Ranchi in July 1942 but the 150th Regiment went instead to join the 19th Indian Infantry Division in the Madras area where it stayed for nine months.
 After this, the Regiment returned to the Poona area, this time to Ahmednagar.
 During the winter of 1943-1944, the Valentine tanks which had equipped the Regiment began to be replaced by American M3 ‘Lee’ tanks, but the new tanks arrived only slowly.
 The arrival of the Lee forced a reorganisation given the difference in tank crew size between the Valentine and the Lee; the latter having a crew of seven men.
 During this time, the Regiment carried out intensive training with the British 2nd Infantry Division.[5]